RuhAm/AlphaDAWG/README.md

 ./EMP_preprocess.sh 1998
 ```

-This will convert the .ms files to .csv, perform local sorting, and alignment processing on the .ms files.
+This will convert the .ms files to .csv, perform global sorting, and alignment processing on the .ms files.
 This will populate the `./AlphaDAWG/Data/VCF` folder with the alignment processed .csv files: `output_0.csv`, `output_1.csv`.. and so on.
 Also, a file named `Starting Positions of the samples.csv` will be saved in the `./AlphaDAWG/Data/VCF` folder that is of length 1998 representing the chromosomal positions.

 ## CSV to wavelet transformation Script